huonw/huonw.github.io/_posts/2015-01-13-object-safety.md

 over it to be familiar with trait objects, vtables and `Sized`, since this post builds on those concepts.

-(NB. the current object safety system isn't the only possible scheme, and isn't even necessarily the best one, this post is just describing what exists now.)

 ## Motivation

 The notion of object safety was introduced in [RFC 255][rfc255], with